majdbousaad/Magna-project/README.md

 ## Solutions
 1. Adding `@ManyToOne` relation
 2. Adding more exceptions
-3. Adding repoistories for superclasses to fetch their entities
+3. Adding repositories for superclasses to fetch their entities

 ## Problem
 1. No transactional